NithinKalidas/Appian/Generic.md

 ## 37. How do you implement Optimistic locking in appian?
 In CDT Based approch, we can add a new column Version and default set to zero, In XSD package add @Version and import and then using trigerrs we can create those versions.

-## 38. difference between tomcot logs and performance logs?
+## 38. Difference between tomcot logs and performance logs?
 | Tomcot Logs                           | Performance Logs                         |
 |---------------------------------------|------------------------------------------|
 | Server startup/shutdown details       | Use request response Times               |